Our Members

 Forestry Engineer and Wood Science Expert.
 Professor Emeritus at the Bern University of Applied Sciences, Ernst Zürcher is a recognized expert on forests and trees.
 Author of Les arbres, entre visible et invisible, he combines scientific rigor with ecological sensitivity to foster a deeper connection between humans and nature.

 Circular Economy & Business Model Transformation Expert.
-Bénédicte Deryckere is passionate about bridging the gap between business and society.
+Professor of AI and corporate responsibility, sustainable value creation, Bénédicte Deryckere is passionate about bridging the gap between business and society.
 She champions a fundamental shift in economic models, moving away from mere quantitative growth toward sustainability, responsibility, and shared value.
 As an independent expert for the Solar Impulse Foundation, MassChallenge, and Your Public Value, she is dedicated to driving innovative, practical solutions to today’s climate, social, and environmental challenges.

 Consultants